IowaDave/Custom-Blocks-Top-Ten-Tricks/README.md

 ##### Accessing the custom.ts file

-You must first make sure to have the custom.ts file in your project because that is where to write custom blocks in the MakeCode editor.
+Custom blocks are written in code, not blocks.
+The MakeCode editor looks for custom block code in a special file named custom.ts.
 It is hidden by default in a new project.
-Here is how to add the file and select it for editing.
+Here is how to add the custom.ts file and select it for editing.

 <ol>
 <li>Put the MakeCode editor into scripting mode by clicking the JavaScript tab near the top of the editor.</li>